ansible/ansible/docsite/rst/intro_windows.rst

     #  Delete the http listener
     $  WinRM delete winrm/config/listener?Address=*+Transport=HTTP

-Again, if your Windows firewall is enabled, you must also run the following command to allow firewall access to the public firewall profile:
+Again, if your Windows firewall is enabled, the following command to allow firewall access to the HTTPS listener:

  .. code-block:: bash